Long Story Short

 Not only cloves of garlic are toxic for cats.
 Onions, leeks, chives, and shallots are all dangerous for them.
 See any pet brands advocating for it?
 Run!
 Now, instead of garlic, you might see herbs, like parsley, basil, or thyme.
 These are the acceptable ones.

-See also: Can Cats Eat Lettuce?
-Do Cats and Leafy Greens Go Together?
+See also: Can Cats Eat Catnip?
+Why Do Cats Like It?

 For all goodness sake, keep garlic out of reach of cats.
 Your spices (most importantly, garlic powder)?
 In a cabinet!
 Garlic bread?
 Secured!
 There is no antidote for Allium toxins.
 Garlic for cats is really not worth the trouble.